When it comes to the addiction of smoking combustible cigarettes, nicotine is the main culprit without a shadow of a doubt.

 Earlier, I had declared war with nicotine (here) so now I’m cordially inviting you to join me in the battle to fight this bully together.

-Finally, I am going to end here by asking you to share this post with your loved ones who are currently using nicotine, promoting nicotine or simply doesn’t want to stop using nicotine.
+Finally, I am going to end here by asking you to share this post with your loved ones who are currently using and/or promoting nicotine.

 I hope I have been of service.